5 Must-Have Features in a Bakelite injection moulding for household appliances

 - Living hinges

-- Bosses and stand offs
+- Bosses and stand-offs

-- Text on parts
+- Text on components

-- Overmolding
+- Overmolding techniques

-Clips and Snap Fits
+Understanding Clips and Snap Fits

 If you are interested in sending in a Guest Blogger Submission,welcome to write for us!